Kais Saied: First steps

-Saied refused to stay at the presidential palace of Carthage, preferring his villa in Mnihla, located in the governorate of Ariana.

-On 30 October, he appointed diplomat Tarek Bettaïeb as head of the presidential cabinet, General Mohamed Salah Hamdi as national security adviser, while Tarek Hannachi heads the protocol.
-Abderraouf Bettaïeb is Minister-Advisor to the President of the Republic, Rachida Ennaifer in charge of communication, while Nadia Akacha is responsible for legal affairs.
+Saied refused to stay at the presidential palace in Carthage, preferring his villa in Mnihla, located in the governorate of Ariana.
+On 30 October, he appointed diplomat Tarek Bettaïeb as head of the presidential cabinet, General Mohamed Salah Hamdi as national security adviser, with Tarek Hannachi leading the protocol.
+Abderraouf Bettaïeb was appointed Minister-Advisor to the President of the Republic, Rachida Ennaifer was put in charge of communication, while Nadia Akacha became responsible for legal affairs.

 Government formation

 The government being semi-presidential, Kais Saied had a week after his inauguration to instruct the party which took the lead in the legislative elections to form a government.
 The latter then has a month to obtain the confidence of the Assembly of People's Representatives.
-On 15 November 2019, he appointed Habib Jemli, the candidate for Ennahdha, to the post of head of government and charged him with forming a cabinet.
+On 15 November 2019, Saied appointed Habib Jemli, the candidate for Ennahda, to the post of head of government and charged him with forming a cabinet.
 On 10 January 2020, the Assembly rejected the composition of the government, which was also subject to delays when it was announced.
 Saied therefore had ten days to appoint a new head of government.
 On 20 January 2020, he appointed Elyes Fakhfakh.

-His government was announced on 15 February, but Ennahdha, whose ministers were announced there, announced that he would not vote for confidence because of the non-participation of Heart of Tunisia.
+His government was announced on 15 February, but Ennahda, whose ministers were announced there, announced that he would not vote for confidence because of the non-participation of Heart of Tunisia.
 A slightly modified version of the government, but without the participation of Heart of Tunisia, was announced on 19 February; Ennahdha, fearing a dissolution, voted to accept the government.
 On 27 February, the Assembly of People's Representatives granted confidence to the government.

 In June 2020, according to Al Jazeera, "an independent member of Parliament published documents indicating that Fakhfakh owned shares in companies that won deals worth 44 million dinars".
 Fakhfakh denied any wrongdoing.
 On 15 July 2020, he resigned.
 On 25 July 2020, Saïed appointed Hichem Mechichi head of government, with the task of forming a government in one month and obtaining the confidence of the Assembly of the Representatives of the People.
 Later on, he assumed office on 2 September 2020.